nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-15.md

 2. Travel to The Farm.

 ### The Farm (2)

+Advice and warnings:

+- If it's late in the day due to having fished in the morning, you may deviate from the guide and not travel to The Mines.
+Consider Felling Trees and planting Acorns or foraging.

+Instructions:

 1. Place the [Crystalarium](https://stardewvalleywiki.com/Crystalarium) and insert a Diamond into it.
 2. Deposit your entire inventory into Chests.
 Withdraw sources of Energy if you don't have them stored in the Chest in The Mines.